 There are no set-up fees or upfront commitments to begin using Amazon CloudSearch.
+Estimate your monthly bill using the AWS Simple Monthly Calculator.
 Customers are billed according to their monthly usage across the following dimensions:

 You are billed for hourly instance charges.
-Amazon CloudSearch currently supports three types of search instances: Small, Large, and Extra Large:
+Amazon CloudSearch currently supports four types of search instances: Small, Large, Extra Large, and Double Extra Large:

 As a managed service, Amazon CloudSearch determines the size and number of search instances required to deliver low latency, high throughput search performance.
 When you upload your data and configure your index, Amazon CloudSearch builds an index and picks the appropriate initial search instance type to ensure that your index can be stored in RAM.